hamaynk/hamaynk/src/content/events/melody-of-armenia-film.md

 title: The Melody of Armenia Film Screening
 seoTitle: The Melody of Armenia Film Screening
 seoDescription: "A screening of the restored 100-year-old film 'The Melody of Armenia,' featuring rare footage of the Burning of Smyrna and First Republic history, presented by the Armenian Cultural Association of Rhode Island."
-description: "On Saturday, September 12th, the Armenian Cultural Association of Rhode Island (ACAA-RI) and the Providence Hamazkayin will be hosting a screening of The Melody of Armenia.
-U. George Aghjayan, Director of the ARF Archives, will lead the restoration efforts of the film and be present to discuss how the film was rediscovered and restored, along with a Q&A session."
+description: "A screening of the restored 100-year-old film 'The Melody of Armenia,' featuring rare footage of the Burning of Smyrna and First Republic history, presented by the Armenian Cultural Association of Rhode Island."
 date: 12 September 2026
 time: 6 P.M.
 location: Armenian Cultural Association of Rhode Island